sca075/mqtt_vacuum_camera/README.md

 <details><summary> We here List what this camera offers as futures.</summary>

 1) All Valetudo vacuums are supported.
+2) Supported languages (English, Arabic, Chinese, Czech, Dutch, French, German, Italian, Japanese, Polish, Norwegian, Russian, Spanish, Swedish).
-2) **Automatically Generate the calibration points for the lovelace-xiaomi-vacuum-map-card** to ensure full compatibility to this user-friendly card.
+3) **Automatically Generate the calibration points for the lovelace-xiaomi-vacuum-map-card** to ensure full compatibility to this user-friendly card.
-3) **Automatically Generate rooms based configuration when vacuum support this functionality**, this will allow you to configure the rooms quickly on the [lovelace-xiaomi-vacuum-map-card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card).
+4) **Automatically Generate rooms based configuration when vacuum support this functionality**, this will allow you to configure the rooms quickly on the [lovelace-xiaomi-vacuum-map-card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card).
-4) **The camera take automatically [snapshots](./docs/snapshots.md) (when the vacuum idle/ error / docked)**.
-It is also possible to save a snapshot using a service call from Home Assistant with the file name and location you want to use.
+5) **The camera take automatically [snapshots](./docs/snapshots.md) (when the vacuum idle/ error / docked)**.
+It is also possible to save a snapshot using the Action from Home Assistant with the file name and location you want to use.
 By the default the snapshot is saved in the www folder of Home Assistant.
 If the snapshot is disabled from Image Options the png will be deleted automatically.
    ```
    service: camera.snapshot
    target: